 Context for Use

 The content of Unit 5 is appropriate for advanced geoscience, earth science, civil engineering courses at the junior and/or senior level in which the basics of hydrology and hydraulics are taught.
-Some of the concepts in the unit are little advanced for a junior level class so it is recommended to do it later in the course when students have learned little bit about open channel hydraulics and Manning's equation.
-Unit 5 is intended for use as a summative assessment for the entire flood hazard module and gives students the opportunity to apply the knowledge and skills learned in Units 1-4 for creating flood inundation map for a new river reach that has not been used in the earlier units.
+Some of the concepts in the unit are little advanced for a junior level class, so it is recommended to do it later in the course, when students have learned about open channel hydraulics and Manning's equation.
+Unit 5 is intended for use as a summative assessment for the entire Flood Hazard module and gives students the opportunity to apply the knowledge and skills learned in Units 1-4 for creating a flood inundation map for a new river reach that has not been used in the earlier units.
 Most likely it would not be possible to use this unit without first also doing at least Unit 4: Hydraulic Modeling and Flood Inundation Mapping using HEC-RAS.

 Description and Teaching Materials

-As Unit 5 serves as the summative assessment for the entire flood hazard module, the teaching material mainly includes the data and the model that students will need to complete this unit.
-There is no new instructional material for this unit and so students should be referred to material from Units 2-4 for completing this unit.
+As Unit 5 serves as the summative assessment for the entire Flood Hazard module, the teaching material mainly includes the data and the model that students will need to complete for this unit.
+There is no new instructional material for this unit, so students should be referred to material from Units 2-4 for completing this unit.
 Unit 5 can be assigned as an assignment outside of class.
-Little class time is needed other than to introduce the assignment (which can be done early in the module) and the answer student questions as they arise.
+Little class time is needed other than to introduce the assignment (which can be done early in the module) and answer student questions as they arise.

 The student exercise consists of the following four parts: